HariantoAtWork/vue-notification-center/README.md

 # Vue Notification Center

-A flexible and feature-rich notification system for Vue.js applications.
+A flexible and feature-rich notification system for Vue.js and Nuxt 3 applications.
 This library provides a simple way to manage and display notifications with various customisation options.

 ## Features